eaperches/AutoReport-Maker-Sender/README.md

 - Python does not automatically come with a library to communicate with MySQL, so the mysql library must be installed using pip.

-**Steps
+Steps
-- Add to environment_variables.py the user and receiver information, as well as the database access login.
+- Add to environment_variables.py the user and receiver information, as
+- Add the database access login and the query in string format.
 - Run sales_report.py